semantic-machines/veda-client/API.md

   { id: 2, text: 'Second' },
   { id: 3, text: 'Third' }
 ];
+// Result: All 3 items rendered correctly
 ```

+**Why this happens:** Loop uses `Map.set(key, itemData)`.
+Duplicate keys overwrite previous entries, so only the last item with that key is tracked.

 4. **Performance degradation with large lists:**